 This study of US and UK based senior executives with an international role in medical research, clinical trials or pharmaceuticals shows that almost all understand the difference between translation and localisation, and are acutely aware that the misuse of cultural references or linguistic errors could lead to crisis communications or damage to their companies’ brand reputation.

-Almost half of our respondents localize rather than translate more than 40% of their medical content and 39% have noticed an increase in consumer engagement and sales due to properly localized content.
+Almost half of our respondents localize rather than translate more than 40% of their medical content and 39% have noticed an increase in consumer engagement and sales due to properly localised content.

 Revision is paramount when it comes to content within the life sciences sector.
 Most cultural references and linguistic interpretations are defined and refined during the revision stage.
-83% of all those who participated in the survey have in-country linguists reviewing the localized content for market appropriateness and 78% run user testing on localized content prior to release.
+83% of all those who participated in the survey have in-country linguists reviewing the localised content for market appropriateness and 78% run user testing on localised content prior to release.